-This course is conducted by the Human Genetics Unit, Faculty of Medicine, University of Colombo.
+This course is a course conducted jointly by the Human Genetics Unit, Faculty of Medicine, University of Colombo and the Institute of Medical Genetics University of Oslo, Norway.
 The degree will be awarded by the University of Colombo.

 This course aims to develop knowledge, skills, and attitudes required by medical and science graduates to deliver the latest genetic diagnostics services.

 By the end of this course students must have the requisite knowledge, skills and attitudes that would enable them to have a working knowledge of:

 - Molecular technologies including polymerase chain reaction (PCR), real-time PCR, reverse transcription PCR (RT-PCR), allele-specific PCR (AS-PCR), restriction fragment length polymorphism (RFLP), multiplex ligation-dependant probe amplification (MLPA), conventional and next generation sequencing, and array based DNA technologies.

 - Cytogenetics including terminology, karyotyping, fluorescence in situ hybridization (FISH) and array comparative genomic hybridization (array-CGH).

 - Clinical applications of cytogenetics such as prenatal diagnosis, identification of congenital abnormalities, and diagnosis and monitoring of malignancy.

 - Interpretation of molecular and cytogenetic data from clinical cases and compose diagnostic reports, in correlation with clinical, morphologic, and other findings.

 - Quality assurance, assay validation, ethics, regulatory issues, professionalism, and lab administration.